top of page

 Post-Traumatic Stress Disorder

 Sometimes, the trauma you experience is so severe that you might develop post-traumatic stress disorder (PTSD).
 The National Institue of Mental Health (NIMH) describes PSTD as a “disorder that develops in some people who have experienced a shocking, scary, or dangerous event.”
 PTSD affects your natural fight-or-flight response to danger.
-PTSD causes you to feel stressed or frightened in situations where there is no danger.
-There is no one cause of PTSD either.
-It is commonly diagnosed in soldiers and veterans, but something as mundane as the passing of a loved one can also cause PTSD.

-The European Journal of Psychotraumatology has researched the impact of parental post-traumatic stress disorder on parenting.
-In their research, they observed parenting domains such as parenting satisfaction, parenting stress, the parent-child relationship, and other specific parenting practices.
 Some of their observations were inconclusive, but results findings indicated that “parental PTSD is associated with impaired functioning across a number of parenting domains, including increased levels of parenting stress, lower parenting satisfaction, less optimal parent-child relationships, and more frequent use of negative parenting practices.”
 Just because you experience trauma does not mean you will develop PTSD.
 Although, it can still affect your parenting style.

-How Trauma Can Affect Your Parenting?
+How Trauma Responses Affect Parenting Style

 It is important to emphasize that responses to trauma are normal.
 You should not feel like you are failing your children.
 Although, you should be able to recognize the areas of parenting being affected and know how to improve them.
 Different responses to trauma can affect various areas of parenting.
+If you fall into shock, you might be emotionally unavailable.

 While in shock, you can become numb to the world around you.
 In addition to being emotionally unavailable, you may even dissociate, causing children to feel like you do not care about them.
 Of course, that is not the case.
 As you learn to cope with your trauma response better and fall back into reality, you will be able to connect again with your kids emotionally.